-In 2009, I moved back to my hometown in Pennsylvania to work as sous chef at 1201 Kitchen, a restaurant run and owned by my brother.
-While working with him, I jump-started a local Edible Schoolgarden that included a half-acre garden and outdoor classroom to be used within an inter-disciplinary curriculum as a school-wide Wellness Initiative with campus grown produce designed to supplement freshly-made cafeteria meals.
+In 2009, I moved back to my hometown in Pennsylvania to work as a sous chef at 1201 Kitchen, a restaurant run and owned by my brother.
+While working with him, I jump-started a local Edible School garden that included a half-acre garden and outdoor classroom to be used within an interdisciplinary curriculum as a school-wide Wellness Initiative with campus-grown produce designed to supplement freshly-made cafeteria meals.

-Sustainability, science and food all go hand-in-hand, so I eventually felt compelled to go back to school and earned a Master’s Degree from Edinboro University in the Biological Sciences with focuses in Marine Biology and Secondary Education.
-While completing my thesis, I studied abroad in Peru as an Amazonian botanical researcher and sharpened my culinary knowledge and skills of Peruvian and Nikkei cuisine.
+Sustainability, science and food all go hand-in-hand, so I eventually felt compelled to go back to school and earned a Master’s Degree from Edinboro University in the Biological Sciences with focus on Marine Biology and Secondary Education.
+While completing my thesis, I studied abroad in Peru as an Amazonian botanical researcher and sharpened my culinary knowledge and skills in Peruvian and Nikkei cuisine.

 From there, I spread my wings and moved on to contribute in Fort Lauderdale, Florida as a science educator for South Broward High School’s Marine & Maritime Magnet Program.
 This was a program that exposes young people to career choices in the maritime industry while encouraging environmental stewardship.

 I fully believe that educating our youth is the key to creating a sustainable future for this planet and will always continue to contribute as an educator when and where I can.